-Paul Pompeo counsels a wide range of companies in contract formation, performance, and compliance.
+Paul Pompeo counsels a wide range of companies in government contract formation, performance, and compliance, and has done so for over 30 years.
 Much of his practice focuses on accounting, cost and pricing: Cost Accounting Standards (CAS), the Truthful Cost or Pricing Data Act (formerly TINA), Federal Acquisition Regulation (FAR) cost principles, and Defense Contract Audit Agency (DCAA) audits.
 He also represents clients in dispute resolution: claims, appeals (before the ASBCA, CBCA, and Court of Federal Claims), and alternative dispute resolution (ADR), as well as bid protests and Competition in Contracting Act (CICA) overrides.
 He has successfully represented contractors in precedent-setting CAS cases, many involving benefits issues, litigated a seminal Limitation of Cost clause case, and litigated a series of cases establishing law fundamental to the statute of limitations.
 He also has experience with Foreign Military Sales (FMS), counsels clients on mergers and acquisitions, financing, appropriations, and contract negotiations, and advises research universities, educational institutions and FFRDCs on compliance with issues stemming from grants and agreements.
 In addition, Paul handles various fraud matters and internal investigations.
-He is included in Chambers USA: America's Leading Lawyers for Business for Government Contracts.
+He is included in Band 1, the highest ranking achievable, of Chambers USA: America's Leading Lawyers for Business for Government Contracts.

-Paul served as vice president and general counsel, Government Division of Johnson Controls, Inc., and as Ethics Officer.
+Paul served as vice president and general counsel, Government Division of Johnson Controls Inc., and as Ethics Officer.
 Accordingly, he has an acute sense of clients' needs and how outside counsel can best serve its customer.
+Paul is a member of the firm's Hiring Committee, and is a past-chair of the firm's LGBT affinity group.

 - Raytheon Company in two precedential decisions involving changes in cost accounting practices; key holdings: Government abuse of discretion by failing to apply materiality standards in assessing a cost impact; identifying bases for determining costs immaterial Raytheon Co., Space & Airborne Sys., ASBCA No. 58068, 16-1 BCA ¶ 36484; and Government double counted cost impact by including effect on fixed price contracts; Contractor entitled to offset multiple changes prior to 2005.
 Raytheon Co., Space & Airborne Sys., ASBCA Nos.
 57801 et al., 15-1 BCA ¶ 36024.